borispovod/crypti-dapps-docs/MessagingDapp.md

 Replacing **[dappid]** with your dapp's own unique identifier and **[recipientId]** with the recipient's address.

 This completes the backend of our Messaging dapp.
-The source code for this tutorial is available [here](#).
+The source code for this tutorial is available [here](https://github.com/crypti/MessagingDApp).

 In the [next tutorial](UserInterface.md), we describe how to create a frontend user interface for our Messaging dapp.

-The complete source code for this dapp is available [here](https://github.com/crypti/MessagingDApp).